Dan Seals discography

 Dan Seals was an American country music artist.
-Formerly one half of the pop duo England Dan & John Ford Coley, Seals split from the duo in 1980 and began a country music career.
+Formerly one half of the soft rock duo England Dan & John Ford Coley, Seals split from the duo in 1980 and began a country music career.
 As a solo artist, Seals released 13 studio albums, six compilation albums, and 37 singles.
-Eleven of his singles reached Number One on the U.S. Billboard country singles charts, including nine consecutive Number Ones between 1985 and 1989.
+Eleven of his singles reached number one on the U.S. Billboard country singles charts, including nine consecutive number ones between 1985 and 1989.
 Seals' best-selling album in the U.S. is 1987's The Best, certified platinum by the RIAA.